IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ## 6. Recommendations

-### Priority 1 — Strengthen Inclusive Leadership
+### Priority 1 - Strengthen Inclusive Leadership 1.
-Mandatory training on inclusive decision-making
+We certainly need mandatory and inclusive training on inclusive decision-making so that all our voices count.
-Leadership performance KPIs tied to DEI metrics
+Leadership performance KPIs should be linked at the DEI metrics to keep the accountability real.
-Transparent criteria for promotion and talent pipelines
+Transparency is Key Clear criteria on promotion and talent pipeline will help in leveling the playing field.

-### Priority 2 — Improve Psychological Safety Mechanisms
+### Priority 2 - Enhance the Psychological Safety Mechanisms
-Train managers in open dialogue and constructive feedback
+Training for managers about having open dialogue and constructive feedback
-Introduce anonymous feedback channels
+Let's add some anonymous trash can channels of feedback - people will be more comfortable sharing honest-thoughts.
-Encourage speak-up culture through regular forums
+Continuing to have regular forums can facilitate a culture of speak up in order to keep those ideas flowing.

-### Priority 3 — Build Trust in Bias Reporting Systems
+### Priority 3 - Try to Establish Trust around Bias Reporting Systems
-Communicate processes clearly and transparently
+We'll be very clear and open about the reporting process, so that nobody is lost.
-Provide case examples of resolved issues
+Case example of resolved issues can show how the system really works.
-Protect confidentiality rigorously
+Rigorous confidentiality protection is non - negotiable; people need to be able to trust the process.

-### Priority 4 — Support Underrepresented and Disabled Employees
+### Priority 4 - Foster Under-Represented and Disabled Employees
-Targeted mentoring programmes
+Targeted mentoring programmes have be focused on the special needs of these groups.
-Accessibility audits
+Barriers can be identified and addressed for fixing - regular accessibility audits.
-Employee Resource Groups (ERGs) for identity-based communities
+Employee Resource Groups (ERGs) for identity based communities provide connecting spaces.
-Clear accommodation pathways
+We also need to have clear pathways for accommodation, for getting accommodation resolved quickly.

-### Priority 5 — Enhance Visibility of DEI Initiatives
+### Priority 5 - Increase Visibility of DEI Initiatives
-Regular progress updates
+Regular progress updates keep everyone in the loop; consistency is key.
-Success stories and role models
+Sharing success stories and role models provides inspiration to the cohort in general.
-DEI dashboards accessible to employees
+DeI dashboarding (that is easily accessible) will allow students and staff to understand where we are.

-These interventions align with global best practices and directly target the gaps observed in the data.
+For this reason, these interventions align with global best practices and address specifically the gaps that we identified in the data.

-## 7. Reflection on Team Process (Agile + GitHub)
+## 7. Team Process (Agile and using Github) Reflection:

-Our team implemented several Agile practices as required in the assignment brief:
+We came at the project with a very Agile mindset as specified within the assignment brief:

 ### Sprint Planning
-We conducted an initial sprint planning meeting to define milestones:
+My-teammate(s) and I started off with an initial sprint planning session in order to describe precise milestones:
-Survey design
+- Survey design
-Data collection
+- Data collection
-Python analysis
+- Python analysis
-Drafting report sections
+- Drafting report sections
-Final integration and review
+- Overall final integration/review

-### Daily/Regular Stand-Ups
+### Daily/Regular Stand‑Ups
-Short check-ins were held every 2–3 days to:
+We did check-ins every two to three days quick to make sure that the momentum was kept up:
-Review progress
+- Review progress
-Discuss blockers
+- Discuss blockers
-Reassign tasks if needed
+- Re-assignment of tasks if things got stuck

 ### GitHub Collaboration
-We used branches for separate tasks (analysis, visuals, writing).
+For each task we had created separate branches (analysis, visuals, writing).
-Pull requests ensured peer review of all contributions.
+Pull requests ensured that any contribution was peer-reviewed.
-Issues were used to track tasks (e.g., “Fix visualisation labels”, “Add segmentation table”).
+Issues tracked all things we needed to do such as "Fix visualisation labels" or "Add segmentation table".
-This aligns with the criteria for effective GitHub use (page 2 of assignment brief).
+Our set-up fulfils the GitHub use criteria from page two of the brief.

 ### Retrospective
-At the end of the project, we held a retrospective to evaluate:
+At the end of the project we sat down and took a look back to evaluate:
-What worked: clear division of labour, steady progress
+What worked: to have a clear division of labour and progress steadily
-What could improve: earlier testing of visualisations, more consistent documentation
+What might improve: Initial testing of visualisations /Consistent documentation
-What to keep: regular stand-ups, GitHub branching model
+What to keep Regular stand ups, branching model

-Overall, teamwork was balanced, communicative, and adaptive.
+Overall, the team work was balanced, communicative and adaptive - all of which is the kind of environment in which university students are able to grow together.

 8. References and Appendices
 ...